Front cover of the Nationwide Foundation's recomendations titled: Decent and affordable homes for all: five proposals for a fairer housing system

 Decent and affordable homes for all: five proposals for a fairer housing system

 We all need a home that is decent and affordable to thrive.
-But in the UK today, millions of us live in unsafe, insecure, inadequate, and unaffordable housing that’s harmful to our health and wellbeing.
+But in the UK today, millions of us live in unsafe, insecure, inadequate, and unaffordable housing that’s harmful to our health and well being.
 Without the foundation of a good-quality home, many of us struggle to achieve the aspirations we have for our work, education, and family lives.

 We believe this can and must change.